Bama Boyz

 The Bama Boyz (a.k.a. the Bamaz) are an American record production, songwriting, and artist trio.
 They consist of Eddie "E-Trez" Smith III, Jesse J. Rankins, Jonathan D. Wells.
-Professionally producing and songwriting since 2003, the Bama Boyz have accumulated a diverse range of music credits, ranging from genres such as Electro, R&B, Pop, hiphop, urban gospel, dance, and Latin pop to soundtracks/theme music for films, television shows, commercials, toy lines, and books.
+Professionally producing and songwriting since 2003, the Bama Boyz have accumulated a diverse range of music credits, ranging from genres such as Electro, R&B, Pop, hiphop, Reggaeton, urban gospel, dance, and Latin pop to soundtracks/theme music for films, television shows, commercials, toy lines, and books.
 They are now known as Watch The Duck.